-Set Permission Allows a user to: View View See the graphmart in the Anzo application.
+Permission Description View This permission allows a user to: See the graphmart in the Anzo application.
 Copy the graphmart URI from the Overview tab.
 Copy data layer URIs from the data layers tab.
-See the existing Data on Demand endpoints on

-Set Permission Allows a user to: the Data on Demand tab.
+See the existing Data on Demand endpoints on the Data on Demand tab.
 View and clone the dataset editions that are included in the graphmart.
 Reload and refresh the graphmart.
 Create and import graphmart versions.
 Meta View This permission relates only to the graphmart Sharing tab.
 A user with this permission can see the Sharing tab, but they cannot modify, add, or remove permissions.
-In addition to the View and Meta View permissions described above, the Modify set includes the Add/Edit and Delete permissions described below.
-Modify Add/Edit Rename the graphmart and edit the description.
-Create Data on Demand endpoints.
-Add datasets and data sources to the graphmart.
-Enable, disable, add, or edit layers and steps.
-Activate and deactivate the graphmart.
-Delete Remove datasets from the graphmart.
-Delete data layers and steps from the graphmart.
-Cannot delete the graphmart.
-In addition to the View, Meta View, Add/Edit, and Delete permissions described above, the Admin set includes the Meta Add/Edit and Meta Delete permissions described below.
-Admin Meta Add/Edit This permission relates only to the graphmart Sharing tab.
-A user with this permission can modify the sharing settings by adding permissions to a user or group.